 The practice of eating dog meat in China can be traced as far back as 400 years ago although the Yulin dog meat festival began in the 1990’s.
 The dog meat trade is quite barbaric given the fact that household and stray dogs, which account for 80% of these animals, are hunted and killed by poisonous darts, crossbows, metal traps and nets.
-The dogs that make it alive to the festival are packed in wood or steel cages, paraded around the grounds, and hung alive in order to be displayed to potential buyers.
-Tens of thousands of dogs are severely abused during this 10 day festival.
+The dogs that make it alive to the festival are packed in wood or steel cages, paraded around the grounds, and hung alive to be displayed to potential buyers.
+Tens of thousands of dogs are severely abused during this 10-day festival.
 They are beaten and put into bags alive.
-When bought they are skinned (sometimes alive) and then cooked.
-I admit I was outraged and disgusted at the gruesome images and videos I watched in order to write this story.
+When bought they are skinned (sometimes live) and then cooked.
+I admit I was outraged and disgusted at the gruesome images and videos I watched to write this story.

-The dog meat trade seems completely appalling to us North Americans but it is practiced in some parts of the world mainly in Asian countries such as China, Thailand, Korea and Vietnam.
+The dog meat trade seems entirely appalling for us North Americans, but it is practiced in some parts of the world mainly in Asian countries such as China, Thailand, Korea and Vietnam.
 Disgusting?
 Sure.
-But the real shocker is what I found out while digging for information: dog and cat meat consumption by humans is not explicitly illegal in Canada.
-According to an article published in 2015 in the Toronto Star four dog carcasses were found in the freezer of a Chinese restaurant in Alberta in 2003 and the local health inspector said there was no law against it.
+But the real shocker is what I found out while digging for information: dog and cat meat consumption by humans are not explicitly illegal in Canada.
+According to an article published in 2015 in the Toronto Star, four dog carcasses were found in the freezer of a Chinese restaurant in Alberta in 2003, and the local health inspector said there was no law against it.

 “To be available to serve in a restaurant and for the public, the meat has to be inspected,” Capital Health Authority’s Nelson Fok told the CBC.

 The slaughter of animals for food in Canada is a provincially licensed activity, which means meat plant operators must obtain a license.